DorottyaKiss/my-steps-help-app/README.md

 3. Navigate to the **Clone with HTTPs** section.
 Copy the clone URL of the repository.
 4. Open the Terminal on your machine.
 5. Change the current working directory to the location you want the cloned directory to be created.
-6. Type the command `git clone`, and paste the URL you copied in Step 3. `git clone https://github.com/DorottyaKiss/my-steps-help-app.git`
+6. Type the command "git clone", and paste the URL you copied in Step 3. "**git clone https://github.com/DorottyaKiss/my-steps-help-app.git**"
 7. Press **Enter**.
 Your local clone will be created.

 Further information and troubleshooting on cloning a repository from GitHub is available